VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** No body
 - **Return:** id, email, firstname, lastname, birthday, motto, createdAt, updatedAt

+Return currently logged in user data.
 Does not provide the password.
 Automatically selects the current user by his id contained in his authentication cookie.

 ### Edit current user profile